serobnoreyangoya-design/git_study/README.md

 Everything has `--json` output for scripting and `--markdown` output for agentic use.
 You can also train your agent to use it by asking it to run `ti agent`.

+You can also do specs and writeups and lots of fun stuff.

 ## Install

 Download a pre-built binary: